Lolrit/JChess/README.md

 # JChess
 A Two Player Chess Game Written in Java.

-Not quite finished but it is playable.
+# Features

+ - Save/Load
+   - on the toolbar at the top of the window you will find two buttons, save and load.
+Use the to save the game you have in progress or resume one that you have already saved!
+ - Reset
+   - Opponent got you beat?
+No way out?
+No worries, you don't have to play all the way to your agonizing defeat! just hit the new button at the top to start over!

 --

 # Planned Features

- - Save/Load Games
-   - Save your current game and pick back up where you left off!

- - Reset Game
-   - Name, says it all. press the button to restart the game back to the beginning and try again!

  - Replay!
    - Review a finished game move by move to analyze your stradegy and see where you went wrong(or right!)